James Scott Memorial Fountain: Design

 The monument is located in Belle Isle Park, in Detroit, Michigan.
 Designed by architect Cass Gilbert and sculptor Herbert Adams, the marble fountain was completed in 1925 at a cost of $500,000.
 The lower bowl has a diameter of 510 ft and the central spray reaches 125 ft.
-The final design placed Scott's statue in inconspicuous spot behind the fountain.
+The final design placed Scott's statue in an inconspicuous spot behind the fountain.

-Movie appearances
+Film appearances

 A famous scene from the 1973 drama Scarecrow, starring Gene Hackman and Al Pacino was filmed here.
-In the scene shortly after learning of the death of his estranged son (though falsified by the mother), Pacino's character Francis Lionel 'Lion' Delbuchi, happily plays with a group of children before, upon uncovering a deep emotional truth, he snatches one of them up and begins to ascend the fountain.
+In the scene, shortly after learning of the death of his estranged son (though falsified by the mother), Pacino's character Francis Lionel 'Lion' Delbuchi happily plays with a group of children.
+Then, upon uncovering a deep emotional truth, he snatches one of them up and begins to ascend the fountain.
 He is left catatonic in a hospital following the incident.

-The fountain is also featured briefly in Anthony Mann's 1947 film noir T-Men, photographed by John Alton.
+The fountain is also briefly featured in Anthony Mann's 1947 film noir T-Men, photographed by John Alton.
 Early in the film, two Treasury Agents preparing to go undercover discuss Detroit criminal gangs and gang activities while standing in front of the fountain.